framesurge/perseus/docs/next/en-US/reference/updating.md

-# Migrating from v0.2.x
+# Migrating from v0.3.3

-Perseus v0.3.0 added significant architectural changes to Perseus under the hood, and also made it easier to use for you!
-Additionally, this update provides inbuilt deployment functionality for moving Perseus to production (though that's not recommended yet)!
-If you're currently running v0.2.x, here's how to upgrade!
+Perseus v0.3.4 added a *huge* number of new features to do with the new [reactive state platform](:reference/state/rx), but maintains backward-compatibility with (almost) all uses of v0.3.3.
+If you're currently running v0.3.0-0.3.3, here's how to upgrade!
+Note that any sites you've built with v0.3.3 should still work fine.

-1. Update your `Cargo.toml` dependencies for `perseus` to `0.3`.
+1. Update your `Cargo.toml` dependencies for `perseus` to `0.3.4` (to force the upgrade).
-2. Upgrade the Perseus CLI with `cargo install perseus-cli`.
+2. Upgrade the Perseus CLI with `cargo install perseus-cli --version 0.3.4`.
 3. Run `perseus clean` to remove the old `.perseus/` directory.
-4. Remove any custom config managers you may have, they've been replaced by [mutable and immutable stores](:reference/stores).
-5. Take anything Perseus-related wrapped in `Rc::new` (these will be all through your template definitions and error pages) and remove the `Rc::new`, Perseus now handles that internally, with no performance cost!
-6. If you're using i18n, add the `translator-fluent` flag to `perseus` in your `Cargo.toml`.
-If you're not, your Wasm bundle size has been reduced!
-7. Change any uses of the `HOST` and `PORT` environment variables to the `--host` and `--port` flags on `perseus serve` in development, and use `PERSEUS_HOST` and `PERSEUS_PORT` in production.
-The original environment variable names will still work in deployments, but they'll be deprecated in v0.4.0.
-8. Update your code for the remaining breaking changes listed in [the CHANGELOG](https://github.com/arctic-hen7/perseus/blob/main/CHANGELOG).
+4. Update your code for the new [reactive state platform](:reference/state/rx) if you want to!

-Perseus v0.3.0 also changed a few common idioms, like breaking out the `.template()` call into a separate function `template_fn()`.
-This is no longer recommended, though it will still work fine.
-You can check out the [examples directory](https://github.com/arctic-hen7/perseus/tree/main/examples) to see how things are a bit nicer now in terms of formatting.
+Perseus v0.3.4 also changed several idioms, particularly deprecating `define_app!` in favor of the more versatile `PerseusApp`.
+This change isn't compulsory, and no warning will appear yet, but it's recommended that you upgrade soon.
+You can see examples of the new idioms [here](https://github.com/arctic-hen7/perseus/tree/main/examples).

 ## If You've Ejected

-If you were running Perseus v0.2.x and had ejected, here are the steps you should take in addition to the above.
+If you were running Perseus v0.3.3 and had ejected, here are the steps you should take in addition to the above.

 1. Rename `.perseus/` to `.perseus.old/`.
 2. Run `perseus build` to create a new `.perseus/` directory.